kristoff-it/redis-cuckoofilter/README.md

 membership of an element in a set without having to hold the whole set in memory.

-This is done at the expense of having a probability of getting a false positive response, which, in other words, means that they can only answer "Definitely no" or "Probably yes".
+This is done at the cost of having a probability of getting a false positive response, which, in other words, means that they can only answer "Definitely no" or "Probably yes".
 The false positive probability is roughly inversely related to how much memory you are willing to allocate to the filter.